rega-cev/Rega-ASI/SOP270-Updating-resistance-algorithms.md

 1. Clone or pull the repository locally

 ### Changing the algorithm
+1. Changes are added on a new branch.
 1. Address one issue at a time but in both the narrative and XML files.
   1. Make the same change in both files so that they correspond at all times.
   1. Some changes are required in only one of the files (eg. author affiliations occur in the narrative file only).